Code-Institute-Submissions/Stockholm-sBest2ndHand/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/PWashburn55/Milestone2)

-This webpage lists some good secondhand stores in Stockholm and features a map with lettered markers.
+This webpage lists some popular secondhand stores in Stockholm and features a map with lettered markers and an email form.
 The site is designed to make it easy for people who would like to find thrift stores and who would like to see where they are located in relationship to one another, to make it easier to plan a shopping trip.
 The stores listed below the map each have a letter next to the address corresponding to the letter on the marker on the map.